2023 Best Visual & Performing Arts Schools in the Middle Atlantic Region

 Read full report on Visual & Performing Arts at Goucher College

-Muhlenberg College ranked #19 on this year’s Best Visual & Performing Arts Schools in the Middle Atlantic Region list.
-Located in the midsize city of Allentown, Muhlenberg is a private not-for-profit school with a small student population.
+Muhlenberg College came in at #19 in this year’s edition of the Best Visual & Performing Arts Schools in the Middle Atlantic Region ranking.
+Located in the medium-sized city of Allentown, Muhlenberg is a private not-for-profit college with a small student population.

 Visual & Performing Arts majors at Muhlenberg take out an average of $26,966 in student loans while working on their egree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $538.